1965 San Diego Chargers season: Week 12: vs. Buffalo Bills

 San Diego and Buffalo traded leads as a battle of division leaders ended in a tie.
 Foster lost a fumble on the fourth play of the game, and Kemp threw a touchdown five plays later.
-The next three Charger drives ended with a missed 37-yard field goal attempt by Travenio and two Hadl interceptions, while Buffalo punted three times.
-San Diego then drove 80 yards in 10 plays without facing a 3rd down, tying the scores on a 6-yard run by Lowe.
-On their next possession, they drove 79 yards to the Buffalo 1 before Foster dropped a pass in the end zone; they settled for a 9-yard Travenio field goal, and a 10–7 half time lead.
+The next three Chargers drives ended with a missed 37-yard field goal attempt by Travenio and two Hadl interceptions, while Buffalo punted three times.
+San Diego then drove 80 yards in 10 plays without facing a 3rd down, tying the score on a 6-yard run by Lowe.
+On their next possession, they drove 79 yards to the Buffalo 1-yard line before Foster dropped a pass in the end zone; they settled for a 9-yard Travenio field goal, and a 10–7 half time lead.

 Buffalo took the second half kickoff and drove 79 yards in 9 plays to take the lead; Lamonica scored from a yard out while Kemp was temporarily out injured.
-Three plays later, Alworth broke away for a 65-yard reception, but fumbled while being tackled at the 3 yard line, and Buffalo recovered.
-On their next possession, San Diego were set to punt from their own 48 yard line, but a wild snap sailed over Hadl's head, setting the Bills up at the San Diego 6.
+Three plays later, Alworth broke away for a 65-yard reception, but fumbled while being tackled at the 3-yard line, and Buffalo recovered.
+On their next possession, San Diego were set to punt from their own 48-yard line, but a wild snap sailed over Hadl's head, setting the Bills up at the San Diego 6-yard line.
 The Charger defense kept Buffalo out of the end zone, and Pete Gogolak kicked a field goal for a seven-point lead.
-Gogolak missed a further field goal in the final quarter, and Lincoln took a swing pass 66 yards to the Bills 10, setting up a successful Travenio kick.
-Three plays later, Westmoreland intercepted Kemp at the Buffalo 43 and returned the ball 28 yards.
+Gogolak missed a further field goal in the final quarter, and Lincoln took a swing pass 66 yards to the Bills 10-yard line, setting up a successful Travenio kick.
+Three plays later, Westmoreland intercepted Kemp at the Buffalo 43-yard line and returned the ball 28 yards.
 On 3rd and 6, Hadl ran the ball as far as the 2 before fumbling into the end zone.
-This time the Lowe recovered the loose ball in the end zone for a 20–17 lead.
-The next two Bills drives ended with a fumble recovery and a punt, but they had one more chance, starting at their own 25.
+This time Lowe recovered the loose ball for a 20–17 lead.
+The next two Bills drives ended with a fumble and a punt, but they had one more chance, starting at their own 25-yard line.
 Kemp had completions of 35 and 16 yards, as well as a 9-yard run that positioned Gogolak for a game-tying 22-yard field goal with 6 seconds to play.

-Hadl completed 18 of 37 passes for 315 yards, with no touchdowns and 2 interceptions.
-Alworth caught 7 passes for 127 yards.
+The teams combined to fumble eight times, with five of those recovered by the opposition.
+San Diego committed five of the game's eight total turnovers.